Attendance

 Nottingham Free School will:

-Regularly inform parents and pupils informing them of attendance rates and related issues.
+• Regularly inform parents/carers and pupils informing them of their child's attendance and how many days they have missed.

 How do we promote attendance at Nottingham Free School?